twinysam/INSIDE-ARG/readme.md

 ![Collector's Edition sticker](https://i.imgur.com/1mLxx7Z.png)

-The community has since been trying to get detailed pictures of each. **We are gathering every sticker we've found here:** [stickers.md](stickers.md) (if you have one, please let us know at the [Discord](https://discord.gg/gQ74gaa))
+The community has since been trying to get detailed pictures of each. **We are gathering every sticker we've found here:** [stickers.md](stickers.md) (if you have one, please let us know at the [Playdead Unofficial Discord](https://discord.gg/gQ74gaa))

 This is what we know so far:

-- Each sticker has a unique three digit number (supposedly that would be the copy number, from 001, or 000 to 999)
+- Each sticker has a unique three digit number (supposedly that would be the copy number).
+As of December 2020, [we have evidence](stickers.md) to believe that no more than 500 copies are out there in the world.
 - Each sticker has one of three symbols: a dot, a slash or a dash.
 - Each sticker has one of nine different texture images.
 (We have identified them with letters, from A to I)